Open Now — 24/7 Plumbing

 When should I call a professional plumber to deal with a blocked toilet?

 If you’ve tried multiple methods, such as plunging and using a toilet auger, without success, it might be time to call a professional.
-Additionally, if you notice water backing up in sinks or bathtubs when you flush, or there are signs of sewage backup, you should contact a plumber immediately.
-These could be signs of a more serious blockage in your main sewer line.
+Additionally, if you notice water backing up in sinks or bathtubs when you flush or there are signs of sewage backup, you should contact a plumber immediately.
+These could be signs of a more severe blockage in your main sewer line.

 24/7 Emergency Service Near You.